 How to Prepare

-If your company will be impacted by California’s climate reporting laws, here are some steps you can take to get ready.
+For companies that will be impacted by California’s climate reporting laws, here are some steps to take to get ready.

-First, evaluate your organization’s existing sustainability reporting program, if one is in place.
-Your company may already be fulfilling some of the California laws’ requirements through voluntary disclosures or other mandatory reporting.
+First, evaluate the organization’s existing sustainability reporting program, if one is in place.
+Some companies may already be fulfilling some of the California climate laws’ requirements through voluntary disclosures or other mandatory reporting.

-Take inventory of any climate-related disclosures, including any TCFD and emissions reporting.
-Additionally, determine if your company is already obtaining assurance over some or all of your emissions data or claims.
-If not, determine whether processes for assurance readiness are in place.
+Take inventory of any climate-related disclosures, including any TCFD, business resilience plan and emissions reporting.
+Additionally, determine whether assurance over some or all of emissions data or claims is being provided.
+If not, for SB253 determine whether processes for assurance readiness are in place.

-After establishing this baseline, identify the gaps in your data, processes, controls and reporting that you will need to address to comply with California’s requirements.
+After establishing this baseline, identify data, processes, controls and reporting gaps that will need to be addressed to comply with California’s requirements.

-Next, formalize your plan to establish leadership, processes, controls and protocols to comply with California’s laws.
-This will likely require a team that represents business functions across your organization.
-Members of your team and their roles may include:
+Next, formalize the plan to establish leadership, processes, controls and protocols to comply with California’s climate laws.
+This will likely require a team that represents business functions across the organization.
+Team members and their roles may include:

 - Sustainability, Operations and/or Finance — Conduct greenhouse gas inventory assessments and collate required information for disclosure, including execution of controls to validate data.
 Also lead coordination with a third-party assurance provider.